NuLL3rr0r/babaei-net-blog-source/content/en/post/2021-07-17-host-unreal-engine-projects-microsoft-azure-devops-unlimited-cost-free-git-lfs-quota/index.md

 $ export GIT_CURL_VERBOSE=1
 {{< /highlight >}}

-_And then maxing out on all the size limits, buffer, and packet sizes, and other hints:_
+_And then maxing out on all the size limits, buffer, packet sizes, and other hints:_

 {{< highlight sh >}}
 [core]